NCAR/DART/docs/pages/Getting_Started.md

 to directories containing pre-compiled utilities required by the DART system. **This template file will need to be modified to reflect your system as detailed in the next section**.

-The second input file is a `path_names` file which are supplied by DART and can be used without modification.
+The second input file is a `path_names` file which is supplied by DART and can be used without modification.
 An *mkmf* command is executed which uses the `path_names` file and the mkmf template file to produce a `Makefile` which is subsequently used by the standard